Seasonality in the tourist accommodation sector

 We have seen seasonal fluctuations in the occupancy (i.e. nights spent) of tourist accommodation establishments and in the turnover of the short-stay accommodation sector.
 This final section takes a look at the effects of seasonality on employment in the accommodation sector.

-Nevertheless, seasonality in employment was much less pronounced than economic output (in terms of nights spent away).
-In the peak season (third quarter), occupancy in accommodation establishments was 68 % higher than the annual average while employment was only 9 % higher in this quarter compared to the annual average.
-Although occupancy was 41 % lower in the first quarter than the annual average, employment was only 9 % below the annual average.
+Nevertheless, seasonality in employment was much less pronounced than for the nights spent.
+In the peak season (third quarter), occupancy in accommodation establishments was 116 % higher than the annual average while employment was only 9 % higher in this quarter compared to the annual average.
+Although occupancy was 62 % lower in the second quarter than the annual average, employment was only 5 % below the annual average.
 Since the data refers to the number of persons employed (not full-time equivalents), it was not possible to analyse the effect of different working time patterns according to the season.

 Source data for tables and graphs